JasonSwingen/js-outdoors/_posts/2020-06-22-fly-fishing-for-bass-in-mn.markdown

 ## The Gear You Need

 ### Fly Rod
 You can catch bass on nearly any sized fly rod, from a 7' 3wt fiberglass to a 9' 10' broomstick.
-Unlike species like steelhead that you are choosing a rod based on the size of fish you are catching when it comes to bass fishing you will need to use a rod that is capable to throwing the flies you intend to use.
+Unlike fishing for species like steelhead, where you are choosing a rod based on the size of fish you are catching, when it comes to bass fishing you will need to choose a rod that is capable to throwing the flies you intend to use.
 If you are going to buy a dedicated fly rod for bass fishing, it is hard to beat a 9' 8wt.
-If you want to have a little more fun, but reduce the size of flies you can comfortably use then a 5, 6, or 7 weight will give you a little better fight once you are hooked up.
-I prefer having a fast action rod that will allow you to make tight and efficient casts allowing you to place your fly accurately and under overhanging branches where bass like to be.
+If you want to have a little more fun, but reduce the size of flies you can comfortably use, then a 5, 6, or 7 weight will give you a little better fight once you are hooked up.
+I prefer having a fast action rod that will allow me to make tight and efficient casts allowing me to place my fly accurately and under overhanging branches where bass like to be.

 Don't break the bank, but investing in a good fly rod will make fishing much more enjoyable.
 Most decent rods in the $150 to $400 range will be great options for bass fishing.
-Beyond that and you are paying more for the components and the name printed on the blank than the action and castability.
+Beyond that, you are paying more for the components and the name printed on the blank than the action and castability.

 Below are a couple of great entry-level options.
-Shorter rods like the St. Croix Moho Bass are shorter than 9' which makes them easier to cast larger flies from the bank.
+Shorter rods like the St. Croix Moho Bass are shorter than 9' which makes it easier to cast larger flies from the bank.
 Standard 9' 8wt rods like the Redington Predator are the 30-06 of fly fishing.
 Great for streamers, poppers, as well as nymphs.
 These rods can be used for everything from panfish and bass to steelhead and many saltwater species.

 <script type="text/javascript">
 amzn_assoc_tracking_id = "jsoutdoors09-20";